 3. When is the latest I can choose the HLLC?

 As long as your deposit and LLC Application are submitted before May 1, 2014, you should be fine.
 Honors Housing is not guaranteed, but there is plenty of space available, but keep in mind that campus housing is first-come, first-served.
 If you end up waiting until close to May 1st, we strongly recommend paying via debit/credit card instead of via check to ensure faster processing time.

-4. I met an awesome Honors student on Facebook and we want to be roommates!
+4. I met an awesome Honors student on Facebook or through RoomSync and we want to be roommates!
 How can I make that happen?

-If you met this “awesome” person before you completed your LLC Application, then be sure to list each other’s TUID# and name when prompted on the LLC application.
-We can only ensure that you will room together if you both list each other.
+If you met this “awesome” person before you complete your LLC Application, then be sure to list each other’s TUID# and name when prompted on the LLC application.
 That’s it– you'll be roomies!
 If you have already been assigned a room and a roommate, it is very difficult to switch.
 Please email firstname.lastname@example.org with any major questions or concerns.

 5. Can I live with a non-Honors friend in the Honors LLC?

 Unfortunately, you cannot.
 The Honors Living-Learning Community is reserved for Honors students only during the first year.

 6. Do I HAVE to live in Honors housing?